yangsi7/NLP_reviews/README.md

 *******
 ### Requirements
 1. The requirements to run NLP_reviews.ipyb can be found in env.yml.
-Use conda to install:
+Use conda to install the required libraries:

   `conda env create -f env.yml`